CPAP Machine Buyer's Guide

 Here are some other benefits to consider…

-- Your insurer may require you to prove that you’re using your CPAP machine regularly.
-There’s no compliance requirements when buying out of pocket.
+- While an insurer may require you to prove that you’re using your CPAP machine regularly, there’s no compliance requirements when buying out of pocket.

 - Your insurer may require a rental period before you own your CPAP, and the rental fees may be on top of the cost of the machine.
 When you buy a CPAP directly, you own it immediately, and only pay the original cost.